Thematic units are the perfect way to learn more about a subject. This soup can money worksheet is a great way to teach PEMDAS skills in a soup theme.

 - PEMDAS worksheet

-The money worksheet is blank so you can make up your own problems.
+The PEMDAS money worksheet is blank so you can make up your own problems.
 PEMDAS (Please Excuse My Dear Aunt Sally) is the order of math operations, which is parentheses, exponents, multiplication, division, addition, and subtraction.

 We’ve agreed universally to solve all math problems this way since the 1500s.

 Place money in each space in the worksheet to create different problems.
+Make them as simple or complicated as you like!

-I love this worksheet because not only does it teach order of operations, but it also requires STEM skills because when children make up their own problems (or you), critical thinking is required to determine if the problem can actually be solved as it appears with the combination of the money you’ve used.
+When children make up their own math problems, critical thinking is required to determine if the problem can actually be solved as it appears with the combination of the money that was used.

 We had a lot of fun planning math problems using this open-ended worksheet.